3mdeb/news-and-ideas/blog/content/post/2024-02-07-cross2024_ftpm_tee_ta.md

-This topic is also expanded at the [Securing Embedded Systems with fTPM implemented as Trusted Application in TEE]( https://fosdem.org/2024/schedule/event/fosdem-2024-3097-securing-embedded-systems-with-ftpm-implemented-as-trusted-application-in-tee/) talk that was presented at FOSDEM 2024.
+This topic is also expanded at the [Securing Embedded Systems with fTPM implemented as Trusted Application in TEE]( https://fosdem.org/2024/schedule/event/fosdem-2024-3097-securing-embedded-systems-with-ftpm-implemented-as-trusted-application-in-tee/) talk that was presented at FOSDEM 2024 along with a small PoC.